solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Answer.
 King and Rowney are wholly right.
 The "canals" are due to mineralization, and are not canals at all, for they have never been hollow.
 Plate 23 Fig. G, shows two of these "canals."
 They are filled with nummulitic structure in continuity with similar but barely visible structures in the adjacent calcite.
 Solid serpentine "casts" of the canals etched out by acid are solid masses of nummulitic structure and not structureless infillings.

-Dr. Hahn ("Die Urzelle") was opposed to the nummulite theory.
+Dr. Hahn (_Die Urzelle_) was opposed to the nummulite theory.
 He writes: "The assertion that Eozoon is a Foraminiferan comes to grief with the proof that it is formed of plants."
 Dr. Hahn thought the existence of fibre-like and also of cup-shaped canals fatal to the Foraminiferal theory.
 He made many genera of algae out of the "canal-systems."
 (I myself at one time imagined I had found algae in Eozoon.)
 Dr. Hahn figures a worm with a tripartite operculum, "das erste Tier" — the ancestor of Trilobites — "which browsed on this succulent vegetation" (Whitney and Wadsworth).
 Some figures of the worm apparently show transverse sections of spiral lamina or cord, the operculum perhaps being a pillar-end or septum.
 Notwithstanding his mistakes, Dr. Hahn was nearer the truth than were some of his critics.

 On the weathered lumps of Eozoon I can trace with the naked eye and lens obscure outlines of large nummulites about an inch in diameter and in various aspects.
 Many hours of patient observation were required at first to make out the details, but I can now make out with certainty numerous details of shell structure (Plate 13.
 Fig. C).
 Sections 3x show the shells fairly well.